The Lion King: Simba's Mighty Adventure: Game Boy Color

 The game is mostly a side-scrolling platform game with occasional levels where the camera is top-down.
 The gameplay is very similar to the first The Lion King video game, in which the player takes control of Simba and must leap and run between platforms while fighting enemies and avoiding pitfalls.
 During levels Simba can collect pawprint-shaped tokens which add to the overall score.

 The game supports the Game Link Cable accessory.

 PlayStation

 Due to the PlayStation console's 3D graphics capabilities the gameplay became slightly more varied.
 Simba's capabilities are identical to the first The Lion King video game in which he can roar, leap, roll and run.

 Graphics and sound

 Game Boy Color

 In the Game Boy Color version of the game there was only one piece of music used on every level.
 Some of the animation for both adult Simba and cub Simba was recycled from the previous The Lion King video game.

 PlayStation

 In the PlayStation version, voices, music and sound effects from the film were used.
-Clips from the films are placed between levels although many of the lines were redubbed by other Lion King-related actors, including but not limited to Cam Clarke, Jim Cummings, and Kevin Schon.
+Clips from the films are placed between levels although many of the lines were redubbed by other Lion King-related actors, including Cam Clarke, Jim Cummings, and Kevin Schon.